sc0ttj/component/README.md

 If running a NodeJS server, you can render the components as HTML strings or JSON.

-Just define a view - a function which receives the state as `props` and can returns the view as a string, object, etc.
+Just define a view - a function which receives the state as `props` and returns the view as a string, object, etc.

 ```js
 // create an HTML view, using template literals